ahmedaq/HCV-E2/README.md

 1. Open MATLAB
 2. Run the script main.m

-## Visualizing the step-by-step procedure and the corresponding output
+To visualizing the step-by-step procedure and the corresponding output
 1. Download the html folder
 2. Open the "main.html" file in your browser